MicrosoftDocs/fabric-docs/docs/data-factory/how-to-ingest-data-into-fabric-from-azure-data-factory.md

 ### Azure Data Factory linked service

 The Microsoft Fabric Lakehouse connector requires a service principal (SPN)/app registration for authentication.
 To get started, you must create a new SPN or use an existing one.
 Microsoft Fabric allows for SPN access to either specific security groups or for the entire organization.
-If a specific security group is the option your organization uses, then the SPN used in the Lakehouse connector must belong to a security group that is added to the allow list.
+If a specific security group is the option your organization uses, then the SPN used in the Lakehouse connector must belong to a security group that is added to the allowlist.

 > [!NOTE]
 > Power BI API permissions (Delegated) are not needed